Honoring the land, legacy, and stories that inspire us.

 As a farmer’s daughter who is preserving her family’s legacy, I’ve spent decades balancing preservation of the past with the realities of the present.

-When I’m not writing, you’ll find me walking the same fields cultivated by generations of my family, collecting stories, and advocating for the farm and farmland.
+When I’m not writing, you’ll find me walking the same fields cultivated by generations of my family, collecting stories, and advocating for farms.

 The fields, woods, and wetlands that nurtured me inspire this work of remembrance.
 In honoring the lives of those who came before us, we can find wisdom for the future.